 - It reaches the final stage of its lifecycle when the rods form into many new spores

-- Through this process dead larva becomes a dried scale that sticks to the side of its cell
+- Through this process dead larvae becomes dried scales that stick to the side of the cells

 - There about 2,500 million American Foulbrood spores in the remains of a single infected bee larva

 - Through rapidly infecting and killing brood, especially during the spring build up, AFB can significantly weaken or even destroy a honeybee colony

 - American Foulbrood spores remain active for about 50 years or longer